 With every single autoimmune patient that I’ve personally worked over the years, 100% of them had at least 5 or more of the following:

 — Fungi, yeast, Candida overgrowth, blastocystis and other parasite infections, Lyme, mycotoxins, H. pylori, dysbiotic bacteria such as citrobactor, pseudemonas, chlamydia, klebsiella, camphylobacter, SIBO and many others

 — Viral infections including Epstein-Barr (EBV), CMV, hepatitis, HPV, herpes, and others

 — Oral infections.
 Hidden infections in the mouth, teeth and jaw, mercury amalgams, gingivitis (bacterial gum inflammation), periodontitis (bacterial gum disease) and cavitations (bacterial infections in the jawbone following tooth extraction or root canals)

 With any autoimmune disease or any other health challenge for that matter, the condition does not just pop up overnight . . . the process starts years, if not decades earlier.

-For healing and restoration to occur, many spokes of an individual’s ‘health wheel’ must be factored into the health equation.
+For healing, reversal and restoration to occur, many spokes of an individual’s ‘health wheel’ must be factored into the health equation.
 This requires peeling away the various layers of the onion.
 You can never get healthy in the same environment you got sick.